 I was so pleased when I completed my 500 Days Of Film challenge.
 However, I was also really sad.
 What would I do without it?
 The only answer was to keep on going.
 And so I have!
-I am now focusing on documentaries and building my Doc 7 documentary film collection.
+However, I have narrowed my focus somewhat as I am now only writing about documentary film.

 I love 500 Days Of Film.
 It really has changed my life.
-I’ve watched some incredible films, had some brilliant cinematic experiences (including film festivals and special movie events) and made some wonderful friends along the way.
+I’ve watched some incredible films, had some brilliant cinematic experiences (including film festivals, interviews with directors and special movie events) and made some wonderful friends along the way.